spotlightpa/poor-richard/content/news/2024-11-15-SPLUNDATCOURT.md

 But enforcement of the dating requirement has been in dispute for years, with opponents, such as the American Civil Liberties Union of Pennsylvania, arguing that it is immaterial to a voter’s eligibility to vote and that rejecting on that basis violates their constitutional rights.
 Litigation has gone on continually since 2020.

-The three most recent cases, both resolved in the last three months, did not bring much clarity to the issue from the state’s highest courts.
+The three most recent cases, resolved in the last three months, did not bring much clarity to the issue from the state’s highest courts.

 First, in August, <a href="https://www.votebeat.org/pennsylvania/2024/08/30/undated-mail-ballots-case-commonwealth-court-ruling-aclu/">the Pennsylvania Commonwealth Court ruled</a> in a case brought by the ACLU and Public Interest Law Center that the dating requirement violated voters’ right to vote under the state constitution.
 But the state Supreme Court <a href="https://www.votebeat.org/pennsylvania/2024/09/13/supreme-court-voids-ruling-on-mail-ballot-envelope-date-requirement/">quickly voided that order</a> on technical grounds, though it did not rule on the merits of the constitutional question.